-Courtney Sullivan is a litigator with extensive government and private practice courtroom experience both during her time in the government and in private practice who focuses on civil disputes.
-Courtney also has significant experience managing internal investigations, investigations involving the federal government, and matters involving national security.
-Her clients include commercial businesses, partnerships, non-profit organizations, corporate officers, and public agencies.
-Courtney has advised national companies in matters related to internal investigations, information security, federal regulatory compliance, and commercial disputes.
-She also represents one of the largest international virtual private network (VPN) service providers in matters related to privacy and commercial disputes.
+Courtney Sullivan is an experienced litigator with courtroom experience acquired during her time in the government and in private practice.
+In addition to commercial disputes, she also has significant experience managing matters involving national security and investigations involving the federal government.
+Her clients include commercial businesses, partnerships, nonprofit organizations, corporate officers, and public agencies.
+Courtney has advised national companies in matters related to information security, national security, federal regulatory compliance, and commercial disputes.
 While at Venable, Courtney has also represented corporate officers in federal criminal and national security investigations.

 Courtney gained wide-ranging experience working at the DOJ, where she served as the U.S. government's deputy chief prosecutor in trials related to the September 11 attacks, the U.S.S.
 Cole bombing, and other high-profile terrorism matters.
 She previously served as a trial attorney in the DOJ's Counterterrorism Section, National Security Division, where she participated in and supervised some of the most significant terrorism-related investigations in the United States.
 Courtney advised the assistant attorney general for national security on high-level classified intelligence operations, and managed investigations with members of the intelligence community.
 She teamed with multiple foreign governments in domestic and foreign terrorism prosecutions and investigations.
 Courtney has held the highest-level security clearance, handled some of the government's most sensitive national security information for nearly 12 years, and managed the government's use and protection of classified national security information in federal trials.